wren/core-keeper/README.md

 1. Download these files (either via git, or via zip)
 2. Copy the contents of `mods` to `~/.local/share/Steam/steamapps/common/Core\ Keeper/CoreKeeper_Data/StreamingAssets/Mods`
-   Note: you might have to create the `Mods` folder
+   > NOTE: you might have to create the `Mods` folder
 3. Copy the contents of `config` to `~/.config/unity3d/Pugstorm/Core\ Keeper/Steam/{steam id}/mods`

-   Notes: The `{steam id}` varies depending on your Steam ID.
-Just use the only directory in there that is a string of numbers.
+   > NOTE: The `{steam id}` varies depending on your Steam ID.
+Just use the only directory in there that is a
+   > string of numbers.
 Also, you might have to create the `mods` folder

 4. Start the game and confirm that the main menu says something like (4 mods loaded)